nikitabm/Bento-Empty-Project/readme.md

 ### Changelog

+v1.2.2
+* Fix bug in checkWww task
+* Update Bento, Utils.isNativeIos() and Utils.isNativeAndroid() would only work in Cocoon

 v1.2.1
 * Adding a version number matching the Bento version
 * Cordova project is no longer in the `/cordova` folder.
 Instead, the root folder is a Cordova project folder.
 All cordova commands will work from the root.
 As a result, the `/build` folder is now `/www` and `/cordova/build-deployments` is now `/build`.
 Note that config.xml is now maintained by Cordova, so it will reformat and remove comments from it.